rarosu/ecs.js/README.md

-# ecs.js 1.0.1

-An entity component framework for JavaScript.
-Main features include:
+An entity component framework for JavaScript used to organize game objects in game development.
+This library can be used for other purposes however.
+The library is designed to be used in browser applications however support for node.js might be considered in the future.
+For more information about what an entity component system is, please see this write-up: https://github.com/junkdog/artemis-odb/wiki/Introduction-to-Entity-Systems

+Main features of this library includes:
 - Processors keeping an updated list of the entities they are interested in, for fast access each frame.
 - Entity and component observers can be added to know when entities or components are added and removed.
-- Remove safety.
-Entities are not destroyed until after a processor is done updating, to avoid invalid references.
+- Safe removal.
+Removed entities are not destroyed (just flagged) until after a processor is done updating, to avoid invalid references.

 ## Installation

+Copy the file `js/ecs.js` into your document structure for the non-minified version.

-Copy the file ecs.js into your document structure.
+Copy the file `build/ecs.min.js` into your document structure for the minified version.

 ## Usage